atmerritt/observingtng/README.md

 ---

 ## IllustrisTNG
 The IllustrisTNG project is a suite of cosmological magnetohydrodynamic simulations of galaxy formation and evolution.
-For simulation details, science use cases, and data access, please visit the (team page)[https://www.tng-project.org/].
+For simulation details, science use cases, and data access, please visit the [team page](https://www.tng-project.org/).

 ## A few analysis codes (python)